josevitoor/desafio-react-node/README.md

 - using prisma and set routes: Using Prisma for PostgreSQL database implementation and creating routes for transaction listing and transaction upload.

 - integrating back and front: Creating a React app and integrating the backend with the frontend using Axios.
 Some Ant Design components were used for the form.
 Additionally, some modifications were made to the upload route to enable parsing of the text document.

+bringing the amount: Bringing the total value of all transactions made and adjusting some architectural points for better development.